mkdika/jeneric-kt/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for this project or ask for feature.
 title: ''
 labels: feature
 assignees: mkdika

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+**Objective**
-A clear and concise description of what you want to happen.
+_A clear and concise description of what you want to happen._

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+**Acceptance Criteria**
+_Put descriptions, list or input output example how this feature should be accepted._